mamedev/mame/docs/source/techspecs/luareference.rst

 Properties
 ^^^^^^^^^^

-ioport.ports[]
+ioport.types[] (read-only)
+    Gets the supported :ref:`input types <luareference-input-inputtype>`.
+Keys are arbitrary indices.
+All supported operations have O(1) complexity. ioport.ports[]
     Gets the emulated :ref:`I/O ports <luareference-input-ioport>` in the system.
 Keys are absolute tags.
 The ``at`` and ``index_of`` methods have